 Davis Lake: Davis is our 3rd Fly Fishing Only lake in the region and one that most certainly has some interesting fishing that sometimes challenges and frustrates even the most educated anglers.
 Davis was at one time our best trophy rainbow fishery, and while it still is a great place to stalk giant, 6 to … Continue reading Davis Lake

-I refer to East Lake as our most consistent fishing lake.
+I refer to East Lake as Central Oregon’s most consistent fishing lake.
 So much so, I spend the majority of my guide days and many of my days off fishing here.
-Between Callibaetis and Chironomids you have 2 huge food sources, but you can also rely on good damsel hatches.
-Ants and beetles blow out of … Continue reading East Lake

 Diamond is a very good rainbow fishery in the spring and fall and is worth the drive to this more remote setting.
 There are plenty of good places to fish Diamond Lake but getting around to all of them in one day will require a motor boat.
 For row boats and tubes simply pick a … Continue reading Diamond Lake